 The phenomenon of student migration is complex.

 It is a global reality, it is a gift also.

-- ‘free movers’: they are students who are self-financed and are culturally
+- free movers: they are students who are self-financed and are culturally connected;

-- refugee or ‘economic migrant’ students (who are sometimes illegal or
+- refugee or economic migrant students (who are sometimes illegal or transient);

 It is important to know why students move and how they are recruited.

 In any case, with the globalisation of learning, university education has become a commodity, bought and sold.
 The Church nevertheless believes that education is a public good, not just a commodity, and that students are human persons who need to be respected as such.

 Foreign student recruitment has become also a global business.

 The wealthy generally have open access to higher education, while poor students face many challenges.